Personal injury for self-employed workers and entrepreneurs: loss of income and compensation

 • the industry you work in,

-• seasonal influences,
+• seasonal effects,

 Examples from practice

-Checklist for self-employed after an accident
+Checklist for self-employed people after an accident

-Frequently asked questions (FAQ)
+Frequently Asked Questions (FAQ)

-2. What if my business just started?
+2. What if my company has just started?

 Conclusion